 GIA Classification: Fancy Vivid Blue

 This vivid blue coloured diamond was bought by a Hong Kong businessman Joseph Lau for his 7-year old daughter.
 Lau also named this exotic blue diamond after her.
-A significant investment, both financially and emotionally, this diamond was the largest cushion-shaped diamond to be auctioned off.
+Certainly a significant investment, both financially and emotionally!
+The blue moon of Josephine is said to be one of the rarest diamonds in the world due to its exceptional clarity.
+Additionally, it was also the largest cushion-shaped diamond ever to be auctioned.

 6) Graff Pink